Women’s Issues

 Surprising Facts about Anxiety and Panic Attacks that Everyone Needs to Know

 Most of us have heard about anxiety or panic attacks and believe we know exactly what they mean.
 However, if you have never experienced those symptoms, you might be surprised and realize how little we know.
 I’m sure no one alive four years ago will ever forget where they were, what they did, who they were with, or how they felt when the world was rocked to the core by the catastrophic COVID-19 pandemic.
 To be honest, many of us initially ignored those first reports, alerts, and warnings, chalking them off to media gimmicks and overdramatization.
+Valencia Christian Counseling offers support for those still processing the emotional and mental impact of this life-altering event.
 Remember, none of us had experienced a pandemic before in our lifetime, so the concept was rather foreign to us.
 Seemingly overnight, we all realized that we knew someone who was sick, hospitalized, had lost someone, or had lost their lives.
 Millions of people experienced anxiety or panic attacks, much to their surprise.
 Fact 1: Even the strongest can have anxiety or panic attacks As dreadful as the situation can be, many can convince themselves that they are the strong ones emotionally, invulnerable to attack.
 Even while helping others, organizing things for the community, or being the face of strength and reliability, people can still have a panic attack.
 One such woman reports being a community leader and being taken by surprise by a panic attack.
 She reports the memories of the day are still crystal clear in her mind.
 She remembers waking up feeling like she had fallen into moving water with a strange, wave-like feeling.
 She kept getting intense chest pains that would grip her suddenly and subside within a few minutes.
 She was shaking and sweating profusely.
-Her heart was racing and pounding in her chest, and she felt feverish.
-With hands and legs feeling as heavy as lead, she [...]
+Her heart was racing and [...]

 Comments Off on Surprising Facts about Anxiety and Panic Attacks that Everyone Needs to Know